-1. All purchases of goods or services must be made through the use of contracts, procurement cards or purchase orders, except for those purchases made from petty cash funds or the Imprest Fund, or as otherwise specifically authorized by the Superintendent.
+- All purchases of goods or services must be made through the use of contracts or purchase orders, except for those purchases made from petty cash funds or the Imprest Fund, or as otherwise specifically authorized by the Superintendent.

-a.
-Persons bidding for and awarded a contract, and all affiliates of the person, must collect and remit Illinois Use Tax on all sales of tangible personal property into the State of Illinois in accordance with the provision of the Illinois Use Tax Act.
+- Persons bidding for and awarded a contract, and all affiliates of the person, must collect and remit Ill.
+Use Tax on all sales of tangible personal property into the State of Illinois in accordance with the provision of the Ill.
+Use Tax Act.

-3. All entities seeking to enter into a contract with the District must provide written certification to the District that it will provide a drug free workplace by complying with the Illinois Drug Free Workplace Act, 30 ILCS 580.
-All contractors must comply with the notification mandates and other requirements in the Illinois Drug Free Workplace Act.
-“Contractor” is defined in the Illinois Drug Free Workplace Act as “a corporation, partnership, or other entity with 25 or more employees at the time of letting the contract, or a department, division, or unit thereof, directly responsible for the specific performance under a contract of $5,000 or more.”
+- All entities seeking to enter into a contract with the District must provide written certification to the District that it will provide a drug free workplace by complying with the Ill.
+Drug Free Workplace Act, 30 ILCS 580/.
+All contractors must comply with the notification mandates and other requirements in the Ill.
+Drug Free Workplace Act.
+“Contractor” is defined in the Ill.
+Drug Free Workplace Act as “a corporation, partnership, or other entity with 25 or more employees at the time of letting the contract, or a department, division, or unit thereof, directly responsible for the specific performance under a contract of $5,000 or more.”

-4. Before soliciting bids or awarding a contract for supplies, materials, equipment, or services, a certified education purchasing contract that is already available through a State education purchasing entity (as defined in the Education Purchasing Program, Article 28A of the School Code), may be considered as a bid.
+- Before soliciting bids or awarding a contract for supplies, materials, equipment, or services, a certified education purchasing contract that is already available through a State education purchasing entity (as defined in the Education Purchasing Program, 105 ILCS 5/28A), may be considered as a bid.
 105 ILCS 5/10-20.21(d).

-9. Each contractor with the District must comply with and agree: (a) concerning each employee who begins providing services in the District after June 16, 2014 who will have direct, daily contact with one or more student(s), to provide the District with evidence of physical fitness to perform the duties assigned and freedom from communicable disease; and (b) to require any new or existing employee who has and will have direct, daily contact with one or more student(s) to complete additional health examinations as required by the District and be subject to additional health examinations, including tuberculosis screening, as required by the Illinois Department of Public Health rules or order of a local health official.
+- Each contractor with the District must comply with 105 ILCS 5/24-5 and agree: (a) concerning each new employee who will have direct, daily contact with one or more student(s), to provide the District with evidence of physical fitness to perform the duties assigned and freedom from communicable disease; and (b) to require any new or existing employee who has and will have direct, daily contact with one or more student(s) to complete additional health examinations as required by the District and be subject to additional health examinations, including tuberculosis screening, as required by the Ill.
+Dept. of Public Health rules or order of a local health official.

-11. All purchases of goods or services that involve information assets (information technology) or the use or transmission or personally identifiable information of any individual requires approval by the Superintendent or designee and shall comply wth the requirements of Policy 9:210 Information Asset Acquisition, Development, Maintenance.
+- All purchases of goods or services that invoice information assets (information technology) or the use or transmission or personally identifiable information of any individual requires approval by the Superintendent or designee and shall comply with the requirements of Policy 9:210, Information Asset Acquisition, Development, Maintenance.

 C. The following govern all purchases and/or the award of contracts involving an expenditure in excess of $25,000 for supplies and materials or work.
 105 ILCS 5/10-20.21(a).

-o.
-Goods procured through an education master contract, as defined in the Education Purchasing Program, Article 28A of the School Code; and
+- Goods procured through an education master contract, as defined in the Education Purchasing Program, 105 ILCS 5/28A; and

 2. Competitive bidding process:

-e.
-A Board member or District employee opens the bids at a public bid opening at which time the contents are announced.
+- A Board member or District employee opens the bids at a public bid opening at which time the contents are announced.
 105 ILCS 5/10-20.21(a).
-With the exception of bids for construction purposes, bids may be communicated, accepted, and opened electronically.
-The following safeguards apply to an electronic bid opening (105 ILCS 5/10-20.21):
+Bids may be communicated, accepted, and opened electronically.
+The following safeguards apply to an electronic bid opening (105 ILCS 5/10-20.21(a)):

 3. Following the opening of bids, the Superintendent (and Board Attorney, if needed) determines the lowest responsible bidder and verifies the bidders’ qualifications.
 Contracts are awarded at a properly called open meeting of the Board.
 If the Superintendent recommends a bidder other than the lowest bidder, the Superintendent must provide the Board with the factual basis for the recommendation in writing.
 The Board, if it accepts a bid from a bidder other than the lowest, records the factual basis for its decision in its minutes.
 A contract arises only when the Board votes to accept a bid, although written notice of the award will later be given to the successful bidder.

-4. Notwithstanding the foregoing, the District is relieved from bidding when making joint purchases with other public entities in compliance with the Governmental Joint Purchasing Act (30 ILCS 525/0.01).
+4. Notwithstanding the foregoing, the District is relieved from bidding when making joint purchases with other public entities in compliance with the Governmental Joint Purchasing Act.
+30 ILCS 525/.

 30 ILCS 580/, Ill.
 Drug Free Workplace Act